NicoleAbuhakmeh/blog/aboutme.md

 I always love to talk about travel, contact me if you have questions about any travel plans that take you to any of these spots too!

+- South Africa stops in Cape Town, Cape of Good Hope, Johannesburg and Dinokeng Game Reserve (May 2019)
 - China with stops in Beijing, Xi'an, Suzhou, Wuxi, Hangzhou and Shanghai (Feb 2019)
 - Prague (January 2019)
 - Ireland & Northen Ireland (Nov 2018)